firasm/data540_course/README.md

-# DATA 530 - Computing Platforms for Data Science
+# DATA 540 - Databases and Data Retrieval

-The course website for this course can be found at: [https://firas.moosvi.com/courses/data530](https://firas.moosvi.com/courses/data530).
+The course website for this course can be found at: [https://firas.moosvi.com/courses/data540](https://firas.moosvi.com/courses/data540).